top of page

 Harnessing Digital Solutions for Mental Health and Economic Wellbeing

 Digital health solutions provide a transformative means of addressing societal challenges.
-In alignment with the Global 2030 Sustainable Development Goals, particularly Goal 3, which focuses on ensuring health and well-being for all, this project emphasizes integrating digital technologies into healthcare systems to improve access, efficiency, and equity low-income countries.
+In alignment with the Global 2030 Sustainable Development Goals, particularly Goal 3, which focuses on ensuring health and well-being for all, this project emphasizes integrating digital technologies into healthcare systems to improve access, efficiency, and equity among underserved communities.

-Researchers: Tigist Melesse Melesse and Ayalnesh Zemene Yalew
+Researchers: Tigist Mekonnen Melesse and Ayalnesh Zemene Yalew

 Capacity Development for Practitioners in Impact Evaluation